nehochupechatat/miniBAE-experiments/README.md

 **Freekia** - An effort to replicate the Nokia chippy bank found on phones such as the 3510, 7210, 3220, using only libre samples and instruments.
 Most of them are from other Beatnik banks.

-**nPatches Lite / npatches-alaw.hsb** A variation of SalterNokia with IMA-ADPCM and A-Law compressed samples.
+**nPatches Lite / npatches-alaw.hsb** - A variation of SalterNokia with IMA-ADPCM and A-Law compressed samples.

+**nanoSalt** - A very tiny version of SalterNokia that's under 10kb.

+**nanoChip** - 8k version of the chiptune bank